 2008 and 2015

 In Sierra Leone, FIT scorecards motivated Medicos Del Mundo to fix damaged water pipes

-Alison Dembo RathAlison Dembo Rath leads Options’ health systems work, with a particular focus on South Asia.
-She has over 20 years’ experience in design, management, monitoring and evaluation of health systems development programmes at policy and implementation levels.
-Building on her early career in nursing in the UK, Alison has particular expertise in delivering quality maternal and newborn health care services.
-Alison has experience of working across Sub-Saharan Africa and Asia, managing UKAid-funded maternal health and health sector programmes in India and Nepal.
+Alison Dembo RathAlison has over 20 years’ experience in design, management, monitoring and evaluation of health systems development programmes at policy and implementation levels.
+Building on her early career in UK nursing, Alison has particular expertise in delivering quality maternal and newborn health services.
+Alison has experience across Sub-Saharan Africa and Asia, managing UK Aid-funded maternal health and health sector programmes in India and Nepal.